changhe188/pyospf/README.md

 it is listening the TCP port 7000 by default.

 Try following APIs to get the OSPF data.

+Noted: Use basic auth mode with the authentication data configured in config file when using the API.

 ### Get LSDB